 As the weather slowly warms up and flowers bloom, desserts like this are just perfect and very fitting for the season.
 Not only is this strawberry lemon tart extremely easy to make it requires such few ingredients.

 Okay I have to be honest and say that I was completely astounded by how well this sets once chilled.
 The double cream plus lemon juice works to thicken and solidify the tart filling (more details about this below).

-Combine this with an almond biscuit base and the result in an amazingly delicious tart.
-For a basic breakdown I used rich tea biscuits & almond flour for the base.
+Combine this with an almond biscuit base and the result is an amazingly delicious tart.
+For a basic breakdown, I used rich tea biscuits & almond flour for the base.
 Typically lemon tarts are made using a pastry base but to make this process quick it’s best to stick to a base that you’d typically find in cheesecakes.

 I have to be honest and say that this does taste very similar to a cheesecake.
 Not 100 % but it is very close to it which is perfect if you’re a fan of the dessert.

 You can use digestives or any other biscuit variety but you may need to adjust the recipe accordingly.
 For example, digestives are higher in sugar and fat so remove 1 tbsp of butter and take into account the sweetness when it comes to adding the honey.